kjohnson-ta/homework-ta/README.md

 - **Terraform**: Use version 1.5+
 - **AWS Region**: `us-east-1`
-- **Existing Services**: ECS Fargate, RDS MySQL, ALB, Route 53, Cloudflare, CloudWatch
+- **Existing Services**: ECS Fargate, RDS MySQL, ALB, Route 53, CloudWatch
-- **Assume**: You have AWS credentials and appropriate permissions
+- **Important**: You do NOT need to deploy to AWS or incur any costs

+## Cost-Free Approach

+**You are NOT expected to:**
+- Deploy infrastructure to AWS (this would cost money)
+- Create actual AWS resources
+- Set up real monitoring dashboards

+**Instead, demonstrate your solution through:**
+- `terraform plan` output showing valid configurations
+- Architecture diagrams (hand-drawn or digital)
+- Detailed documentation of your approach
+- Theoretical load testing methodology
+- Screenshots of monitoring dashboard designs (mockups are fine)

+The goal is to see your problem-solving process and infrastructure knowledge, not to rack up AWS bills!

 ## The Stakes